 - The ability to integrate with any website – Here's one of the main reasons SendOwl stands out compared to the other competitors.
 It's also why it's a nice alternative to EDD.
 SendOwl works on the majority of websites, so you can either have an existing site or create a new one.
 For example, you might want to implement it on a WordPress or Shopify site.
 It's mainly about installing a bit of code, so you shouldn't have problems with most content management systems or ecommerce platforms.

 - A store for add-ons or extensions – SendOwl lacks an app store, but it seems like the company tries to include most of the needed features in the actual platform.

-- Advanced user capabilities (wishlists, saving a cart, making a profile) – Along with a beautiful responsive checkout, SendOwl offers options for saving carts and for customers to come back to checkout.
+- Advanced user capabilities (wishlists, saving a cart, making a profile) – Along with a beautiful responsive checkout, SendOwl offers options for saving carts and for customers to come back to check out.
 It's mainly managed without the user knowing, so I was a little confused since I couldn't find a shopping cart icon with a product count.
-There's not really a wishlist, but if you add a product into the cart, then add another one, they will both be sitting there when you checkout.
+There's not really a wishlist, but if you add a product to the cart, then add another one, they will both be sitting there when you checkout.

 - Simple and intuitive customer management – Customer management is a little watered down compared to that of EDD, but you still get to maintain a list of people who purchase from you.
 The true customer management comes into play when you implement the membership feature.